aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/export-techniques/exporting-images-to-dxf-format/_index.md

 Before we embark on this journey, ensure you have the following prerequisites in place:

 - Aspose.CAD for .NET: Download and install the Aspose.CAD library.
-You can find the download link [here](https://releases.aspose.com/cad/net/).
+You can find the download on the [Aspose.CAD .NET download page](https://releases.aspose.com/cad/net/).

 - Document Directory: Have a designated directory for your CAD documents.
 Replace "Your Document Directory" in the provided code with the actual path.